kosaka3/vtiger_matlab/README.md

 `Control System Toolbox` is required.

+V-Tiger is ported to Python (https://github.com/takoyagi77/vtiger4python)[4].
+Thank you very much to takoyagi77.

 ### Examples

 vtigerPID.m is a m-file to design PID controller using just only plant input/output step responses, and used in vtiger_demo.m.
 Please type: